Signed in as:

 Communication is vital within a broad-based grassroots movement and to make direct democracy as effective as possible in a nation as large as the United States.
 To facilitate communication, we encourage you to provide your email address, join the “Government by the People” group on Facebook, and follow “Government by the People” on X.

 This website presents a detailed plan for putting the form of a Perfect Democracy in place in every state that makes up the United States and transforming Congress and state legislatures into truly democratic institutions.
-The plan is complete but is open to modification based on input from the politically active citizens who choose to get involved in the movement to implement the plan and in response to events as they unfold.
+The plan is complete but is open to modification based on input from the Politically Active Citizens who choose to get involved in the movement to implement the plan and in response to events as they unfold.

 The material on this website is adapted from a soon to be published book: Government by the People: A Citizen's Guide to Making America a Perfect Democracy by Winston Apple.